-Dr. Isaac G. Woolsey was buried on August 16, 1902, in the cemetery at the Harmony Grove Missionary Baptist Church where he, T. S. Allen, and Harry Wells were elders.
+Dr. Isaac G. Woolsey passed away on September 11, 1902 and was buried in the cemetery at the Harmony Grove Missionary Baptist Church where he, T. S. Allen, and Harry Wells were elders.
 The old white wood-framed church, formed in August 1888 by Woolsey, Allen, and Wells, still stands today.
 One can still imagine the sandy churchyard filling up fast on Sunday mornings, mostly with buggies and some heavy-wheeled two-horse wagons (which were inevitably hitched to a pair of mules).
 In 1904 the church was renamed in honor of Isaac Woolsey and is now known as the Woolsey Baptist Church.
 The original church building is currently designated as the Woolsey Baptist Church Youth Annex.

 In the 1880s, Woolseyville developed into a corn and cotton town with a large cotton gin.
 Trains were loaded with bail-after-bail of cotton.
 In 1885, Woolsey had a post office and jail, or calabooseas it was called then.
 A bank was opened in 1907.
 In 1926, millinery and blacksmith shops, a gristmill, a buggy shop, cotton gins, doctors' offices, a drug store, and a local general store were part of the local scene.
 There was even a hotel, a library containing 500 books, and a one-room school with a stage.
 In later years the school expanded to four classrooms and an auditorium.

 The Southern Railroad Company built a 102-mile rail line, from Atlanta to Fort Valley, which opened on November 10, 1888.
 Later the rail line helped facilitate a peach packing operation.
-Dr. W. D. Baker owned a 900-acre peach and apple orchard, which created many jobs and the largest payroll in Woolsey history.
-Upon Dr. Baker's death in 1931, the town suffered a major economic loss.
+Mr. William Battle Baker, an Atlanta Industrialist and former president of the Atlantic Ice & Coal Company, owned a 900-acre peach and apple orchard, which created many jobs and the largest payroll in Woolsey history.
+Upon Mr. Baker's murder in 1932, the town suffered a major economic loss.